-Introduced to satisfy consumers’ sweet tooth, these artificial sweeteners with no calories seemed, at the time, like good alternatives to refined sugars and natural sweeteners and ideally suited to low-carb diets (some on Paleo, Atkins or the keto diet plan still use these artificial sweeteners).
-However, the side effects simply aren’t worth it.
-These fake sweeteners cause symptoms that range from headaches and migraines to weight gain and even more serious conditions like cardiovascular disease.
-(1)
+Introduced to satisfy consumers’ sweet tooth, these artificial sweeteners with no calories seemed, at the time, like good alternatives to refined sugars and natural sweeteners and ideally suited to low-carb diets.
+(Some on Paleo, Atkins or the keto diet plan still use these artificial sweeteners.)

 - Acesulfame potassium